jaxxstorm/leebriggs.co.uk/_posts/2025-06-08-secure-mcp-connectivity.md

 Pretty straightforward if you can, you know - easily write JSON and understand what the hell `npx` is.
 Obviously for non-technical users, this looks like a magical incantation, but that's okay, MCP is early.

 As things have progressed (very very quickly, I might add) it's become obvious to people that eventually, you want to be able to run these MCP servers somewhere else other than your local machine.
-Various companies have sprung up around this, with varying degrees of success and questionable security tactics themselves.
+Various companies have sprung up around this, with varying degrees of success and questionable security tactics.

 So the spec evolved to meet these needs, and the next iteration introduced a mechanism to access MCP servers remotely, which became [Server Side Events](https://modelcontextprotocol.io/docs/concepts/transports#server-sent-events-sse).